Collectors' Cabin

 Formed within the gas cavities of ancient volcanic rock, this exceptional amethyst specimen represents a moment of mineral convergence, where silica-rich and calcium-bearing solutions crystallised in harmony over millions of years.

 Most remarkable is the presence of a distinct calcite formation emerging from within the amethyst matrix.
 This calcite has developed as a four-sided, triangular structure, rising vertically through the host crystal layer.
-Its geometry is both unusual and aesthetically striking, creating a sculptural contrast against the darker amethyst backdrop.
-When led flat, we think the formation bears a notable resemblance to the horn of a Triceratops, lending the specimen a unique, almost prehistoric character.

 The specimen remains in its natural, unaltered state, preserving its original crystal habit, surface textures, and mineral relationships.
 It stands as both a decorative centrepiece and a study in mineralogical processes.